The Satoshi Overhang: Why the Bear Case is Bounded

-These analogies ground the concept.
-They do not, on their own, establish the overhang as tail risk in the bitcoin case.
-In Sections 3 and 4 we show that, in the specific case of bitcoin in 2026, market depth has grown sufficient that the mechanical absorption of Satoshi's position is not a binding constraint, and the information channel is substantially weaker than the reflexivity framing assumes.
+These analogies frame the concept, but they do not by themselves make the overhang a tail risk for bitcoin.
+Sections 3 and 4 show that for bitcoin in 2026 patient execution makes the mechanical absorption of Satoshi's position a manageable constraint, and that the information channel, though it cannot be forecast in advance, is bounded in its mechanical part and has been weak in the nearest recorded events.

 \hypertarget{track-1-the-wealth-maximizers-problem}{